grafbase/grafbase/engine/crates/wasi-component-loader/README.md

 }
 ```

 The world defines the functions the guest is interested to plug into.
-If not wanting to handle this exact callback, the callback should be removed from the wit definition.
-If the host cannot find that exact function from the guest, the host callback will be a no-op.
+If not wanting to handle this exact hook, the hook should be removed from the wit definition.
+If the host cannot find that exact function from the guest, the host hook will be a no-op.

 Currently for the env vars to work properly, we need a special reactor with a memory bug fixed.
 Follow [this issue](https://github.com/bytecodealliance/wasmtime/issues/8835) to see when it's actually released in cargo-component so we can remove the custom reactor from this repo.